 MCP carried out the first UK installation of 3M's Radio Frequency Identification (RFID) file tracking system for a large NHS Hospital in the West Midlands.
-The system is now also being used to track the movement of medical equipment such as infusion pumps.
+The system was extended to track the movement of medical equipment such as infusion pumps.

 For an overview of Radio Frequency Identification and its benefits click RFID Explained

-Shortly after implementation MCP Systems Consultants and Walsall Healthcare NHS Trust won the category “Healthcare ICT Product Innovation" at the E Health Insider Awards.
+Shortly after implementation MCP Systems Consultants won the category “Healthcare ICT Product Innovation" at the E Health Insider Awards.

 (From left to right: Jon Hoeksma, Editor E Health Insider; Gayna Hart, Managing Director of award sponsors Quicksilva; Frank Myers MBE, MCP; Helen Gillard, MCP; Emily Maitlis, BBC TV Presenter and Awards ceremony hostess)